jjprevite/learning/thinkful.md

 - [ ] Prep course for Data Science Bootcamp

 ## Progress
+#### February 16th, 2018
+- worked on Thinkful curriculum - React section
+- feel like I understand stateless components but having difficulties with stateful components, specifically the constructor, the super() and the spread operator {...}

 #### February 15th, 2018
 - helped out at study session for Thinkful
 - learned part one of the tutorial